 How Long Should I Wear Compression Socks?

 When using compression socks for edema, medical professionals usually recommend wearing them every day, especially if you’re on your feet for extended periods.
-However, anyone can contract foot infections, develop sores, or experience disrupted circulation if you wear them for too long.
-To avoid these complications, it’s important to follow proper hygiene and give your legs a break for several hours each day.
+However, anyone can contract foot infections, develop sores, or experience disrupted blood circulation if you wear them for too long.
+To avoid these complications, it’s important to follow proper hygiene and give your aching legs a break for several hours each day.

 During the Day